The Footballers Battalion. STAR's Journey to the final resting places of Reading players who fought in World War One.

 A Journey in words and pictures.
 Words by Mark Bradley, RFC.
 Photos by Paul Ellix, STAR.
 Video by Mervyn Leslie, RFC.

 Words by Mark Bradley, photos by Paul Ellix and video by Mervyn Leslie.

-Over a weekend in June 2011, I was lucky enough to be part of a group of STAR members who travelled the The Somme.
+Over a weekend in June 2011, I was lucky enough to be part of a group of STAR members who travelled to The Somme.
 Inspired by a visit to Northern France made by manager Brian McDermott as well as former players Ady Williams, Mick Gooding and Trevor Senior, Reading's supporters organised their own trip, keen to follow the path taken by some of the club's former players during World War I.

 Boarding the coach at Madejski Stadium at 6.30am, few fans knew what was in store.
 Two of my colleagues had taken in part of the trip when they visited the battlefields and resting places of some of Reading Football Club's war heroes with the manager last year, and I had seen the footage they had filmed and immersed myself in the 22-page matchday programme feature we produced for the Remembrance Day issue back in November.
 But without experiencing the trip yourself, it is difficult to appreciate the true connection you start to form with these players when you learn what they went through during four years away from Elm Park in the early 20th century.

 Hopping on and off the coach into a persistent French drizzle, we learned about Joe Dickenson - the first Reading player and one of the first professional footballers to arrive on the Western Front - and his brave battle at Festubert, before paying our respects to him at Le Touret cemetery.
 Ben Butler's tale was made all the more poignant by the laying of a wreath at his grave by his great nephew Daryl Melhuish, who was part of the travelling STAR party.